alhorn97/myportfolio/README.md

 ### Install

 * Create a new project directory onto your local drive.
-* Use CD to switch to this directory.
+* Use the CD command and switch to this directory.
-* Copy index.html and the /css and /img subfolders to this directory.
+* Copy the index.html and the subfolders /css and /img into the project directory.

 ### Project contents

-This project consists for the following files:
+This project consists for the following files and folders:

 * index.html - main html document.
 * /css/main.css - contains the css style sheet